seanofw/opentk-faq/OpenTK_FAQ.md

 The same way you would with OpenGL in C!
 The semantics are the same — only the syntax is different, since you’ll likely be doing it in C#, not C.

-Rendering a triangle for the first time is one of the hardest things you can do, just because there are so many new ideas and new concepts to learn.
+Rendering your first triangle can be challenging just because there are many new ideas and new concepts to learn.
 It’ll take some code, and some learning, and some patience, but you can do it!

 We have some [introductory tutorials](https://opentk.net/learn/index.html) that should help you get your first project off the ground.
+There are a few major parts to drawing your first triangle:

-You’ll need to first [create a window](https://opentk.net/learn/chapter1/1-creating-a-window.html) (there’s a [quick example above](#How-do-I-create-a-window-using-OpenTK)) and then invoke the appropriate OpenGL functions to [prepare and draw the triangle](https://opentk.net/learn/chapter1/2-hello-triangle.html) inside it.
+- You’ll need to first [create a window](https://opentk.net/learn/chapter1/1-creating-a-window.html) (there’s a [quick example above](#How-do-I-create-a-window-using-OpenTK)).
+- You’ll need to fill some [buffers](#How-do-shadersbuffersvertex-arraysetc-work) with the data for your triangle — you’ll need at least a VBO and vertex attributes.
+- You’ll need to create and load some [shaders](https://opentk.net/learn/chapter1/4-shaders.html) — at least a simple vertex shader and a simple fragment shader.
+- Finally, in your window’s render phase, you’ll need to tell OpenGL to [use your shaders to draw the triangle data in your buffers](https://opentk.net/learn/chapter1/2-hello-triangle.html).

+### How do I draw things more complex than a single triangle?

+*Lots* of triangles!

+OpenGL has always supported things like triangle strips and triangle fans (and their modern equivalent, the [EBO](#How-do-shadersbuffersvertex-arraysetc-work)) to make it easy to render “more complex polygons”, but even the most complex graphical scene is really broken down into just lots and lots of triangles.
+A rectangle, for example, is just two triangles that share an edge.
+A pentagon can be made from three triangles, and a hexagon can be made from four.
+A cube is made up of six rectangles — or twelve triangles.

+So once you can render a single triangle, you just use the same techniques to render *more* of them, with different colors, textures, and positions, to make anything you can imagine.

 ### How do shaders/buffers/vertex arrays/etc. work?